 Ignite meaningful action that lights up the world through "Service Sparks" youth projects!
 Learn about ways people with different disabilities gain equitable access to places.
 As you walk through the community look at ways we make places more accessible for people with vision, hearing, or mobility issues.
 When there is room for improvement, take action to raise awareness of needs.

 These great books help us talk to children about giving and community.
-We have combined selected literature with thought-provoking discussions and activities with themes of empathy, respect, kindness, inclusion, perseverance, responsibility, generosity, and citizenship.
+We have combined selected literature with thought-provoking discussions and activities with themes of empathy, respect, kindness, inclusion, perseverance, responsibility, generosity, and building a better community.

 What is something that makes you excited to get up in the morning and gives you energy?
 Whatever that vision is, that is your "spark."
 Young people may not know what their spark is today, and it may change many times over their lives, but we can start today to explore how generosity could spark meaning in one's day and life.